fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/labs/lab5.md

-However, you may use those resources for help with navigating the Linux terminal, using vim, and using git, although you may get better answers to your questions by going to lab or posting on Discord anyway.
+However, you may use those resources for help with navigating the Linux terminal, using vim, and using git, although you may get better answers to your questions by going to lab or posting on Slack anyway.

 ## Learning outcomes
 * Practice using arrays.